criticic/cums-technex/README.md

 - Uses JWT for authentication
 - Uses PostgreSQL as database

-Look at [TODO.md](TODO.md) for a list of features planned, and thoughts.
+Look at [TODO.md](TODO.md) for a list of features planned/implemented, and thoughts ()sort of a blog.

 ## Installation